utdata/icj-class/final/README.md

 ### Creating the "baked" pages

-The method to create the "baked" detail pages are outlined in the [icj-project-template README](https://github.com/utdata/icj-project-template/blob/master/README.md#bake-pages-from-data-and-a-layout).
+The method to create the "baked" detail pages are outlined in the [icj-project-rig README](https://github.com/utdata/icj-project-rig#bake-pages-from-data-and-a-template).

 - You'll need to create a layout similar to the example `src/njk/_layouts/bake-book.njk`.
 This layout will be used to create each individual page from the data.
 - You'll use either the **members** array from the Queen data or the **landmarks** array from the Austin data to build your pages.